CloudEngineHub/FRoM-W1/README.md

 ### 2. Whole-Body Human Motion Generation

+> [26/02/04] Note: This motion generation part is not fully organized yet.
+We are currently dealing with it and will update the files after checking.
+Please wait a moment.

 - Download the H-GPT whole-body motion tokenizer and the motion generator from the HuggingFace.
 - Replace the path to the motion tokenizer and the motion generator at line 55 & 78 of `./H-GPT/hGPT/configs/config_deployment_cot.yaml`
 - Run `bash ./H-GPT/app.sh` to deploy the H-GPT model to a gradio app and generate human motions.